From 1-28 February, rainfall across the Thames catchment was 90% of the 134 year historic monthly average, with 46.6mm.

 Water situation summary

-On 31st December, the Thames Regional Soil Moisture Deficit (SMD) total was 8 mm which is slightly higher (i.e. drier) than expected for the time of year.
+On 28 February, the Thames Regional Soil Moisture Deficit (SMD) total was 4 mm which is about average for the time of year.

-At the end of December, groundwater levels were generally below average.
+At the end of February, groundwater levels were below average.

-Generally, river flows were below their long term averages in December.
-The Teddington Target Flow, which determines the minimum flow that must be maintained over Teddington weir, rose from 600 Ml/d to 800 Ml/d in December.
+Generally, river flows were below their long term averages in February.
+The Teddington Target Flow, which determines the minimum flow that must be maintained over Teddington weir, has been maintained at 800 Ml/d in February.